 - 1Password Family Plan: The Families plan offers all of the above plus the ability to invite 5 family members for sharing ($1 per additional family member over 5).
 This gives you the ability to share notes and passwords securely among family members.
 It’s also a nice fail-safe if you need to recover the accounts of members who get locked out.

 1Password offers two unique features that I love and haven’t found elsewhere.
-One is called “Travel Mode” and the other is an integration with virtual credit cards.
+One is called “Travel Mode” and the other is the multiple integrations they offer.

 Activating this travel mode removes any sensitive data from your device while you travel abroad.
 This is one of the key features that differentiates 1Password vs Dashlane.